Savager3435/BP3/README.md

 To trigger a command use the "$" prefix.
 Commands are NOT case sensitive.

 All of the commands for the discord bot are:

+  $supported-
+    displays a list of the currently supported currencies

+  All of the information in these is Price, 24 Hour Returns and 24 Hour Net Change
   $btc -
     displays an embed of various Bitcoin information
+  $eth -
+    displays an embed of various Ethereum information
+  $xrp -
+    displays an embed of various XRP information
+  $chainlink
+    displays an embed of various Chainlink Information

 To come soon is 24 hour returns, and improved discord embeds.